Available with Advanced license.

 - Work in conjunction with other ArcGIS products to enhance the visualization and reporting experience.

 Aviation products you can create include International Civil Aviation Organization (ICAO)-compliant charts, standard instrument departure charts, instrument approach charts, enroute charts, and visual flight rule charts (visual approach charts or sectionals).

 Workflow management is crucial to managing the flow of information and keeping track of the status of jobs, data updates, and chart production.
 Workflows manage all components to perform and monitor work efficiently by standardizing processes, centralizing knowledge, and organizing tasks and people.

 - Author workflows that match business processes to guide staff with different skills through step-by-step instructions.

 - Keep a detailed history log of tasks.

 - Enable resources at production and management levels to assign, monitor, and follow predefined workflows.

-- Provide a desktop or Web-based solution (Workflow Manager) for deploying and receiving assignments to resources.
+- Provide a desktop or Web-based solution (ArcGIS Workflow Manager (Classic) Desktop) for deploying and receiving assignments to resources.

 - Develop customized workflows that can be shared among users with different permission levels and access points.